CroSTAta: Cross-State Transition Attention Transformer for Robotic Manipulation: Introduction

 To address this distributional shift problem, recent work has explored using suboptimal or noisy demonstration data, showing that sufficient diversity can sometimes outperform expert-only training, especially for long-horizon tasks \cite{kumar2022should, lin2025data}.
 This has motivated data augmentation approaches and automated demonstration generation systems \cite{jiang2023vima, james2020rlbench, mu2021maniskill, mandlekar2023mimicgen, gu2023maniskill2, garrett2024skillmimicgen, zhou2024autonomous} as methods to include diversity and failure/recovery trajectories in training data, thereby providing explicit examples of mistakes and corrections.

-However, while enriching demonstrations with failure and recovery examples provides a valuable training signal, simply adding more demonstrations is not a scalable solution.
-In general, it would be extremely difficult to collect examples for every possible failure scenario.
+However, simply enriching demonstrations is not a scalable solution -- it would be extremely difficult to collect examples covering every possible failure scenario.
 This fundamental limitation highlights the need for approaches that can better leverage the underlying causal dependencies present in the data beyond straightforward sequence imitation.
 These dependencies span multiple aspects: logical dependencies where low-level actions depend on high-level plans; spatial dependencies where end-effector orientation depends on position; and crucially, temporal dependencies where future actions depend on past execution history.
 Alternative approaches based on planning \cite{feng2025reflective} and hierarchical \cite{li2025hamster} policy architectures address some of these challenges with promising results, but the fundamental question of how to extract dependency concepts from data and effectively model them in a policy remains central to achieving robust and adaptive behavior.

-The temporal modeling challenge is particularly relevant because many robotic tasks are inherently non-Markovian: appropriate action selection often depends not only on current observations, but also on past observations and actions \cite{lee2024behavior, mandlekar2022matters, zhao2023learning}.
-For example, manipulation scenarios where the robotic arm occludes critical scene information \cite{robocasa2024}, or multi-stage tasks where early execution steps inform later strategies \cite{chi2023diffusion, liu2025bidirectional}.
-In these cases, information from past actions and decisions -- such as speed, trajectory curvature, or overall strategy -- fundamentally determines the execution of future actions.
-Despite the importance of historical context, learning long-context robotic policies through imitation learning remains challenging due to spurious correlations in extended observation histories \cite{villasevil2025learning}.
+The temporal modeling challenge is particularly relevant because many robotic tasks are inherently non-Markovian: action selection often depends not only on the present, but also on past observations and actions \cite{lee2024behavior, mandlekar2022matters, zhao2023learning}.
+For example, manipulation scenarios where the robotic arm occludes critical scene information \cite{robocasa2024}, or multi-stage tasks where early steps inform later strategies \cite{chi2023diffusion, liu2025bidirectional}.
+In these cases, information used for decisions (e.g. speed, trajectory curvature, strategy) can fundamentally determine the execution of future actions.
+Yet learning long-context robotic policies through imitation learning remains challenging due to spurious correlations in extended observation histories \cite{villasevil2025learning}.